 - Retaining Walls or covered with a natural rock veneer and treated with an aging agent and landscaped with indigenous plant material. - C. Veneered Rock Slopes may be allowed provided that they are approved by the Hillside Building Committee, and: - 1.
 The vertical height of the Veneered Rock Slope does not exceed the vertical height of the exposed Cut with the base of the Veneered Rock Slope structurally engineered for stability. - 2.
 The Veneered Rock Slope does not exceed a one to one slope. - 3.
 Retaining Walls used to limit the height of the Veneered Rock Slope are color treated or veneered to blend in with the surrounding natural colors. - E. Raw Spill Slopes are prohibited.
-Any violation will be subject to a stop work order until the spill slope is removed, restored to its Natural Grade, re-vegetated and approved by the Town. - F. Storm water requirements for Off-Site and On-Site Storm water shall be per the Town of Paradise Valley Storm Drainage Design Manual. - G. A Hillside Wash shall not be diverted, relocated or moved from its present position to another location, however, a Hillside Wash may be bridged by a structure so long as such structure does not impede the flow of the Hillside Wash. - H. Washes located on a property shall be maintained in accordance with Chapter 5 and Chapter 8 of the Town Code and the Town's Storm Drain Design Manual.
+Any violation will be subject to a stop work order until the spill slope is removed, restored to its Natural Grade, re-vegetated and approved by the Town. - F. Storm water requirements for Off-Site and On-Site Storm water shall be per the Town of Paradise Valley Storm Drainage Design Manual. - A Hillside Wash may be realigned in accordance with Chapter 5 of the Town Code and The Town's Storm Drainage Design Manual. - G. Washes located on a property shall be maintained in accordance with Chapter 5 and Chapter 8 of the Town Code and the Town's Storm Drainage Design Manual.